Sales-Based Rebate Design: Introduction

-The above setup induces a \textit{global game} (\cite{MorrisShin.1998, MorrisShin.2003, CarlssonVanDamme.1993}) among the consumers, where heterogeneity of private valuations induces heterogeneous beliefs on the sales volume at equilibrium.
-This enables the firm to effectively price-discriminate, offering different expected net prices at different valuations using a variable reward program.
-As one of our main findings, we show that contrary to what one might believe at first, introducing positive externality via an increasing reward function reduces the seller's profit.
-Unlike a fixed posted price, a carefully designed reward program can induce a higher price in expectation at higher valuations.
+A carefully designed reward program can induce higher prices in expectation at higher valuations.
 Finding the optimal reward program, however, involves solving an infinite dimensional non-concave maximization problem with a continuum of constraints.
 While fully solving for the optimal solution in closed form is not possible, we identify several key characteristics of the optimal reward program using variational optimization techniques.
-In particular, we show that the optimal reward program is a ``full-refund or nothing'' policy which pays back the full price to buyers if the realized quality lies in one of the finitely-many refund-eligible intervals.
-The number of intervals, though finite, grows unboundedly as consumers' tastes become less diverse and valuations concentrate further around the true quality.
-Moreover, for any number of full-refund intervals, the expected profit from an optimally-designed reward program approaches that of the no-reward case in this regime.
-Given these implications, and as an alternative to the optimal solution, we analytically characterize the optimal solution in two special cases corresponding to two subspaces of the reward functions: one with a constraint on the reward size and the other with a constraint on rate of change of the reward with the sales volume.
-Despite their simple structures, these two reward programs perform provably-well when compared to the optimal solution; The former coincides with the optimal solution when most of the uncertainty in consumers' valuations comes from the diversity in tastes, while the latter yields a profit asymptotically approaching the optimal expected profit when uncertainty in valuations is primarily due to the uncertainty in the quality of the product.
+In particular, we show that the optimal reward program is a ``full-refund or nothing'' policy which pays back the full price to buyers if the realized average quality lies in one of the finitely-many refund-eligible intervals.
+The number of intervals, though finite, grows unboundedly as consumers' tastes become less diverse and valuations concentrate further around the common quality.
+Moreover, limiting the number of refund-eligible intervals to reduce design complexity can substantially degrade the performance of the optimal design, approaching that of the no-reward case in this regime.

+These limitations along with challenges in implementing a non-monotone sales-based reward program, urge the need for implementable yet efficient alternatives to the optimal design.
+We propose and characterize two such alternatives by analytically solving for the optimal solution within two subspaces of sales-based reward functions: one with a constraint on the reward spread and the other with a constraint on its rate of change.
+Both reward programs turn out to be monotone, have simple structures, and perform provably-well when compared to the optimal solution; the former coincides with the optimal solution when most of the uncertainty in consumers' valuations comes from the diversity in tastes, while the latter yields an asymptotically optimal profit when uncertainty in valuations is primarily rooted in the common quality.